RBI Lifts Loan Restrictions on Navi Finserv | Headlines

 - India

-The Reserve Bank of India (RBI) has lifted the restrictions on Navi Finserv, a company led by co-founder Sachin Bansal, enabling it to resume its loan sanctioning and disbursal services immediately.
+The Reserve Bank of India (RBI) announced on Monday that it has lifted the restrictions on loan sanctions and disbursals by Sachin Bansal's Navi Finserv, effective immediately.

-Earlier, on October 17, RBI directed Navi Finserv and three other non-banking financial companies (NBFCs) to halt their loan activities due to concerns about their pricing policies.
-These concerns revolved around the companies' Weighted Average Lending Rate (WALR) being excessively high, failing to comply with regulatory guidelines.
+Previously, the RBI had directed Navi Finserv and three other non-banking financial companies (NBFCs) to halt loan activities by October 21, 2024, due to issues with their pricing policies and excessive interest rates over their cost of funds.

-Following several rounds of discussions with Navi Finserv and the company's commitment to revamped pricing processes and adherence to regulations, RBI has now decided to lift the imposed restrictions.
-The decision is specific to Navi Finserv, while other affected NBFCs remain under scrutiny.
+After multiple interactions and a commitment from Navi Finserv to meet regulatory guidelines through revamped processes, the RBI found the company satisfied its concerns and removed the restrictions.
+Sachin Bansal, CEO of Navi Finserv, emphasized their intent to ensure compliance and operational excellence.

 (With inputs from agencies.)